act-rules/act-rules.github.io/_rules/presentational-children-no-focusable-content-307n5z.md

 Elements with a [semantic role][] that has [presentational children][] will not have any descendants in the accessibility tree.
 If any of those descendants are included in [sequential focus navigation][], this causes the focus to land on an element that has no corresponding node in the [accessibility tree][].
 The result is that there is no programmatic name or role available for assistive technologies.
 There are other problems that can come from [presentational children][] too.
 These must be tested separately.

-This rule is often misunderstood as applying to elements with an <i>explicit</i> role of `presentation`.
-In fact, this rule only applies to elements which have been given an <i>implicit</i> role of `presentation` through the [presentational children][] mechanism.
+This rule is often misunderstood as applying to elements with an _explicit_ role of `presentation`.
+In fact, this rule only applies to elements which have been given an _implicit_ role of `presentation` through the [presentational children][] mechanism.
 Similarly, this rule does not apply to elements with `aria-hidden="true"`.

 ### Related rules